isomerpages/ogp/_hack-for-public-good/Hack for Public Good 2022/OGP Design System.md

 Another extension could be to shard out the existing tokens and produce more product-specific tokens that can be easily layered on the design system for additional customization.

 #### Fun facts!
-**One interesting finding:**\\
+**One interesting finding:**
 Having both ESM and CJS compatibility at the same time is painful.
 It is also really hard to make generic enough components yet abstracting away the non-essential configuration options.

-**One thing you'd have done differently:**\\
+**One thing you'd have done differently:**
 Test the usability of the new system by using it in our respective products such as Form, Isomer, AskGov, etc.

-Engineering wise, we could have done more research on other design system packages and understanding why they chose to structure it that way, and incorporating it into the current system.
+Engineering wise, we could have done more research on other design system packages and understand why they chose to structure it that way, and incorporating it into the current system.

-**Takeaway/learnings:**\\
+**Takeaway/learnings:**
-Was pleasantly surprised that engineers are really supportive when we want to test out new tools and plugins!
+We were pleasantly surprised that engineers were really supportive when we wanted to test out new tools and plugins!
 We have the best teammates.

 ![CalSG product demo image](/images/ogp-design-system-snapshot.jpeg)